-"The People's Plan is a thoughtful and necessary response and is part of a movement which has the ability to bring about monumental change ... "
+"The People's Plan is a thoughtful and necessary response and is part of a movement which has the ability to about monumental bring change . . .'

 Curran's policing plan includes multiple initiatives, spelled out in detail, that have been part of department operations for years.